alyssaweiglein/traveling-salesman/README.md

 <p align="center">
   <img src="traveling-salesman.gif" />
 </p>
-An application the finds the shortest possible delivery route within specified constraints.
+An application that finds the shortest possible delivery route within specified constraints.
 Packages are distributed between three trucks & two drivers, and trucks are required to deliver all packages while traveling under a combined 140 miles.
-### Constraints:
+### Constraints
 * Each truck can carry a maximum of 16 packages, and the ID number of each package is unique.
 * The trucks travel at an average speed of 18 miles per hour and have an infinite amount of gas with no need to stop.
 * There are no collisions.